 For goodness sake, if I have been worshipping my god through a rock or a tree or a mosque or a cathedral, and it worked in more ways than one for thousands of years, please be polite enough to respect me and leave me alone with my gods.

-A writer has to contend with the reality that there are too many Christians without Christ, too many Moslems without Prophet Mohammed.
+A writer has to contend with the reality that there are too many Christians without Christ, too many Muslims without Prophet Mohammed.
 Otherwise how can we understand a powerful Christian leader who authorizes the bombing and torture of hundreds of innocent people?
 And every Sunday he attends church.
 How else can we understand a religious leader who authorizes his followers to go around beheading anyone they do not agree with?
-Christians without Christ, Moslems without Mohammed, as far as I can see.
+Christians without Christ, Muslims without Mohammed, as far as I can see.

 As writers and artists, most of us have to try hard to sharpen our vision and use it to fight those religious distortions and absurdities.
 The risks are real, so we seek "hospitality" in other lands, far away from the lands which are part of our psychological, geo-emotional, linguistic and historical selves.
 We become nomads, living more in other countries than in our own, learning to pronounce languages which we have never dreamt we would learn.